-Lutheran Services in America, Inc. (LSA) is one of the largest health and human services networks in the country serving 1 in 50 Americans each year.
-LSA has 300 members throughout the United States and the Caribbean.
-The LSA network is ranked at #23 on the Philanthropy 400, an annual listing of top charitable groups, and has combined revenue of $21 billion.
+Lutheran Services in America, Inc. is one of the largest health and human services networks in the country serving 1 in 50 Americans each year.
+Lutheran Services in America has 300 members throughout the United States and the Caribbean.
+The Lutheran Services in America network is ranked at #23 on the Philanthropy 400, an annual listing of top charitable groups, and has combined revenue of $21 billion.

 We share a calling and a commitment to the people we walk alongside that come from our shared heritage, common mission and mutual values.
 Unlike trade associations where your peers might also be your competitors, Lutheran Services in America members work from a shared sense of mission and trust in a non-competitive manner.
 As the only nationwide network of Lutheran health and social services organizations, Lutheran Services in America is the place where you can find your people, be inspired by new ideas and strategies, connect with a faith-based community and feel stronger and more secure in the company of those who share your ideals.
 To read the full Value Proposition, click here.

-Below are some of the key ways in which the LSA network comes together:
+Below are some of the key ways in which the Lutheran Services in America network comes together:

-CEO Academy: Each year, LSA's signature event for chief executives brings together the CEOs of leading Lutheran social ministry organizations from around the country for a highly engaging three-day conference.
+Lutheran Services in America CEO Summit: Each year, Lutheran Services in America’s signature event for chief executives brings together the CEOs of leading Lutheran social ministry organizations from around the country for a highly engaging three-day conference.
 In addition to prominent external thought leaders, member CEOs share their real-life experiences and network in a trusted environment of faith and mission.
-The 2016 CEO Academy focused on leading through innovation.
 Click here for more information.

 Webinars: Several virtual learning opportunities are offered throughout the year for members by peers and subject experts focused on important operational and policy issues.
 Members can access recordings of previous webinars and see a calendar of future webinars here.

-Professional Networks: LSA helps to facilitate conversation between Lutheran social ministry staff and executives by supporting various professional networks based on-functional responsibilities within their organizations such as the Council for Human Resource Managers (CHRM), the Lutheran Information Technology Network (LITN), Lutheran Financial Managers Association (LFMA) and Lutheran Executive Alumni Network (LEAN).
+Professional Networks: Lutheran Services in America helps to facilitate conversation between Lutheran social ministry staff and executives by supporting various professional networks based on-functional responsibilities within their organizations such as the Council for Human Resource Managers (CHRM), the Lutheran Information Technology Network (LITN), Lutheran Financial Managers Association (LFMA) and Lutheran Executive Alumni Network (LEAN).

-Continuing Education Units: LSA offers the opportunity for member conference attendees to receive CEUs at conferences for free or at a substantial discount.
+Continuing Education Units: Lutheran Services in America offers the opportunity for member conference attendees to receive CEUs at conferences for free or at a substantial discount.

 Communities of Practice are a network of member organizations that share not only our Lutheran heritage but provide similar services.
 The communities of practice allow these members to come together in a trusted community of peers to share resources and innovations to facilitate business opportunities and transform the lives and communities of the people we serve.
-LSA member organizations are invited to join these active communities of practice.
+Lutheran Services in America member organizations are invited to join these active communities of practice.

 Children, Youth and Families Network comes together to learn from and with each other to transform the well-being of vulnerable youth and their families by improving current care practices, developing new and innovative solutions and encouraging practitioner informed policy decisions.
 Currently, a group of members is receiving technical assistance from The Annie E. Casey Foundation in improving outcomes for children and youth.
 Click here to learn more.